jro31/jethro-codes/_articles/my-story.md

 My plan was to go over to Australia.
 I'd got a 12-month Australian working visa issued by now, and I figured I'd give myself a head-start on the job hunt.

-And I remember a very specific moment, where I'd found a job ad looking for someone to do data entry.
+I remember a very specific moment, where I'd found a job ad looking for someone to do data entry.

 That's never going to be anyone's dream, but I can type pretty quickly, and it pays well, so what the Hell?